FredKSchott/snowpack/www/_template/reference/configuration.md

 Default: `React.Fragment` (or `Fragment` if Preact import is detected)

 - Set the name of the used function to create JSX fragments.

+## config.testOptions

+ Configure your tests.
+See the section below for all options.

+ ——-
+ Below here needs to be reordered

 ### testOptions.files
 `string[]`